-Each month, Morgan Koegel and Merrin Layden, from 3000acres, highlight an issue that the local food movement should be thinking about.
+Each month, starting February 2019, Morgan Koegel, General Manager at 3000acres, will highlight an issue that the local food movement should be thinking about.

 Renters and food growing (February)